tsackton/taelgar/Campaigns/Mechanics/Species/Playing a Dwarf.md

 - **Master Eye**.
 When you make an Intelligence check to determine the origin or value of stonework or a work of art crafted by a tool with which you have proficiency, you are considered proficient in the relevant skill, and can add twice your proficiency bonus, instead of your normal proficiency bonus, to the check.
 # Languages

-When you create your character, you may choose two languages in addition to those granted by other sources.
+When you create your character, you may choose two [[languages]] in addition to those granted by other sources.
 One of these will usually be Common, also known as Westros, a widespread trade tongue in the western part of Taelgar.
 The other will usually be Dwarvish, unless you grew up outside of normal Dwarven society.

-Languages available to player characters in Taelgar are described [[Character Creation Guide#Languages|here]].